AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/automatic-display-and-tracking.md

 # Automatically display and track push notification

 This document describes how to automatically display and track push notifications using the AEPMessaging extension.
-We highly recommend to use this method unless you have a specific requirement to manually display and track push notifications.
+You should use this method unless you have a specific requirement to manually display and track push notifications.

 ## Pre-requisites